École secondaire Confédération: Academics

-The school offers 129 different courses from grades 7 to 12.
-In addition to academic courses, the school boasts a variety of specialized classes such as Business and Marketing, Hospitality and Tourism, as well as AutoCad. École secondaire Confédération also offers two Specialist High Skills Majors in Hospitality/Tourism and Construction.
+The school offered 129 different courses from grades 7 to 12.
+In addition to academic courses, the school boasted a variety of specialized classes such as Business and Marketing, Hospitality and Tourism, as well as AutoCad. École secondaire Confédération also offered two Specialist High Skills Majors in Hospitality/Tourism and Construction.

 In 2006, 2007 and 2008, École secondaire Confederation qualified itself for the University of Ottawa Place à la Jeunesse provincial Marketing and Entrepreneurship competition.
 Led by Professor Gilles Leblanc, it won and placed top 5 a number of times in the Entrepreneurship and Marketing divisions.
 Throughout the years the teams consisted of Martin Rocheleau, Chris Paley, Rohan Wahdwa, Michael Kenworthy, Justin Dallaire, Yannick Lieber, Xavier Léveillé, and David Richard.
 The team members received thousands of dollars in grants from the University of Ottawa.

 Sports, Teams and Clubs

-École secondaire Confédération boasts a number of Sports, Teams and Clubs in which students can join and participate.
+École secondaire Confédération offered a number of Sports, Teams and Clubs in which students could join and participate.